twigphp/Twig/doc/filters/date.rst

 .. code-block:: jinja

     {{ post.published_at|date("m/d/Y") }}

+The format specifier is the same as supported by `date`_, except when the filtered data is of type `DateInterval`_, when the format must conform to `DateInterval::format`_ instead.

 The ``date`` filter accepts strings (it must be in a format supported by the `strtotime`_ function), `DateTime`_ instances, or `DateInterval`_ instances.
 For